isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 - Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the date and result of the PCR test.

-Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the Safe Travel Office <a href="/contact-us" target="_blank">here</a>.
+Travellers with difficulties getting a COVID-19 PCR test before their departure can <a href="/contact-us" target="_blank">contact the Safe Travel Office </a>.

 &#9744;  <i><b>C) Submission of Health Declaration</b></i>